Kurt Vonnegut: Marriage, University of Chicago, and early employment

 After he returned to the United States, 22-year-old Vonnegut married Jane Marie Cox, his high-school girlfriend and classmate since kindergarten, on September 1, 1945.
-The pair relocated to Chicago; there, Vonnegut enrolled in the University of Chicago on the G.I.
+The pair moved to Chicago; there, Vonnegut enrolled in the University of Chicago on the G.I.
 Bill, as an anthropology student in an unusual five-year joint undergraduate/graduate program that conferred a master's degree.
-There, he studied under anthropologist Robert Redfield, his "most famous professor".
-He augmented his income by working as a reporter for the City News Bureau of Chicago at night.
-Jane accepted a scholarship from the university to study Russian literature as a graduate student.
-Jane dropped out of the program after becoming pregnant with the couple's first child, Mark (born May 1947), while Kurt also left the university without any degree (despite having completed his undergraduate education) when his master's thesis on the Ghost Dance religious movement was unanimously rejected by the department.
+He studied under anthropologist Robert Redfield, his "most famous professor."
+He also worked as a reporter for the City News Bureau of Chicago.

-Shortly thereafter, General Electric (GE) hired Vonnegut as a technical writer, then publicist, for the company's Schenectady, New York, research laboratory.
-Although his work required a college degree, Vonnegut was hired after claiming to hold a master's degree in anthropology from the University of Chicago.
-His brother Bernard had worked at GE since 1945, contributing significantly to an iodine-based cloud seeding project.
+Jane, who had graduated Phi Beta Kappa from Swarthmore, accepted a scholarship from the university to study Russian literature as a graduate student.
+She dropped out of the program after becoming pregnant with the couple's first child, Mark (born May 1947), while Kurt also left the university without a degree (despite having completed his undergraduate education).
+Vonnegut failed to write a dissertation, as his ideas had all been rejected.
+One abandoned topic was about the Ghost Dance and Cubist movements.
+A later topic, rejected "unanimously," had to do with the shapes of stories.
+Vonnegut received his graduate degree in anthropology 25 years after he left, when the university accepted his novel Cat's Cradle in lieu of his master's thesis.